isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 For more details and to apply for the SHN waiver under the PCA, click [here](/malaysia/pca/information-sc-pr).

 ## Singapore Citizens and PRs on Reciprocal Green Lane (RGL)
-Click [here](/rgl/requirements-and-process) for details on travel using the Singapore-Malaysia RGL.
+Click [here](/rgl/requirements-and-process) for details on travel using the RGL.